 - (a) Physical distancing.
 All employers must ensure that both work activities and workflow are designed to eliminate the need for any employee to be within 6 feet of another individual in order to fulfill their job duties unless the employer determines and can demonstrate that such physical distancing is not feasible for certain activities. - (b) Mask, face covering, or face shield requirements.
 Each employer must ensure that all individuals (including employees, part-time workers, temporary laborers, customers, vendors, patrons, contractors, etc.) at the workplace or other premises subject to the employer's control wear a mask, face covering, or face shield as source control in accordance with the requirements of the Oregon Health Authority's Statewide Mask, Face Covering, Face Shield Guidance.
-Consistent with that guidance, it is strongly recommended, but not required, that individuals wear a mask or face covering as source control rather than relying upon a face shield alone. - Note: While reasonable accommodation for those unable to wear a mask, face covering, or face shield must be provided under applicable state and federal laws, such an accommodation does not include simply exempting individuals from the requirement to wear masks, face coverings, or face shields in public spaces.

-- (A) The employer must provide masks, face coverings, or face shields for employees at no cost to the worker.
-If an employee chooses to wear their own mask, face shield, or face covering instead of those provided by the employer, the employer may allow it but is not required to do so unless the employee chooses to wear a respirator under the "voluntary use" provisions of the Respiratory Protection standard (29 CFR 1910.134) (the employer must require that appropriate source control be used in conjunction with an employee's voluntary use of a respirator with an exhalation valve).
-If an employee chooses to wear a mask, face shield, or face covering even when it is not required, the employer must allow them to do so. - (B) When employees are transported in a vehicle for work purposes, regardless of the travel distance or duration involved, all occupants in the vehicle must wear a mask, face covering, or face shield unless employees are wearing respirators in accordance with the Respiratory Protection Standard (29 CFR 1910.134).
+Consistent with that guidance, it is strongly recommended, but not required, that individuals wear a mask or face covering as source control rather than relying upon a face shield alone. - Note: While reasonable accommodation for those unable to wear a mask, face covering, or face shield must be provided under applicable state and federal laws, such an accommodation does not include simply exempting individuals from the requirement to wear masks, face coverings, or face shields in public spaces. - (A) The employer must provide masks, face coverings, or face shields for employees at no cost to the worker.
+If an employee chooses to wear their own mask, face shield, or face covering instead of those provided by the employer, the employer may allow it but is not required to do so [unless the]. - (B) When an employee chooses to wear a filtering facepiece respirator [under]instead of a mask, face covering, or face shield, the employer must allow that use and follow the "voluntary use" provisions of the Respiratory Protection standard (29 CFR 1910.134) [the employer must require], provided that [appropriate source control be used in conjunction with an employee's voluntary use of a]: